ccsnow127/ccsnow127.github.io/_pages/about.md

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

 Hello!👋 I am currently an MPhil student in Computer Science and Engineering at the  `Chinese University of Hong Kong, Shenzhen`.
 I have the privilege of working in the `CUSE Laboratory` under the co-supervision of `Prof. Pinjia He` and Prof. `Xiaoying Tang`.
-My research focuses on the application of Large Language Models to various tasks in software engineering, especially .
+My research focuses on the application of Large Language Models to various tasks in software engineering, especially for comment analysis in smart contracts and automatic program repair.
+Most recently, I have been interested in studying cognition bias in Large Language Models, taking inspiration from psychological principles.

 I am thrilled to share that I have been accepted into the Ph.D. program in Computer Science at `Virginia Tech`.
 I will be joining the `Seclab`, where I will be very fortunate to receive guidance from `Prof. Peng Gao`.